coreybyrum7/Jest-Enzyme/README.md

 4. No global variables.
 A function cannot depend on global variables.
 5. Do not overwrite arguments.
 Arguments are immutable.
 6. Easy to test.
 Don’t need to mock anything or provide.
 All a function needs are arguments.

-### Run existing tests
-Get started by running the following command,
-    npm test
-The current structure pairs test files adjacent to the component files.